 Biggest Fallers

-Jeff Okudah fell short of what teams need from a top-three pick.
+Jeff Okudah fell well short of what teams need from a top-three pick.
 Isaiah Wilson became one of the fastest first-round flameouts in recent memory.
 Damon Arnette also crashed out quickly after being drafted in the first round.
-Chase Young remains a more nuanced case, but compared to what teams expect from the second overall pick, he clearly would not hold that spot in a full hindsight reordering.
+Chase Young is a more nuanced case, but compared to what teams expect from the second overall pick, he clearly would not hold that spot in a full hindsight reordering.

 2020 NFL Redraft

-Herbert pushes into the very top of the class.
+The redraft page re-picks the first round using NFL reality instead of pre-draft projection.
+Burrow still belongs in the discussion at No. 1, but the rest of the board changes fast.
+Herbert pushes toward the very top.
 Jefferson jumps from No. 22 into elite territory.
 Wirfs climbs because premium offensive tackles are incredibly hard to find.
 And several original first-rounders slide hard once on-field value replaces draft-night hype.

 Read the full 2020 NFL Redraft here